RobotLocomotion/drake/examples/simple_gripper/README.md

 --------------------------
 To run a case with gravity but no forced oscillations, set the `<joint>` axis for the joint named "translate_joint" to be the x-axis in the SDF file.
-The parameter `--gripper_force` allows to specify the grip force while `--grip_width` specifies the initial condition for the position of the fingers.
+The parameter `--gripper_force` specifies the grip force while `--grip_width` specifies the initial condition for the position of the fingers.
-If the gripper force is set to zero, the fingers width will be fixed and set to be apart by `--grip_width`.
-The later is an important test case since it eliminates the additional complexity introduced by having moving fingers.
+If the gripper force is set to zero, the fingers will be placed at a fixed `--grip_width` distance apart.
+The latter is an important test case since it eliminates the additional complexity introduced by having moving fingers.

 Prerequisites